 What you need to know about the Innovation Fund

-The Innovation Fund is one of the key elements that should help in the European Commission’s strategy for a climate-neutral Europe by 2050 described in its communication “A clean planet for all”.
+Innovation Fund is a programme of DG CLIMA that builds on the lessons learned from the NER300 programme.
+The programme is expected to allocate some 38 billion euros until 2030, to finance the decarbonisation of Europe.
+It is one of the key elements that should help in the European Commission’s strategy for a climate-neutral Europe by 2050 outlined in its communication “A Clean Planet for All”.

 Who’s it for?

-This is a great opportunity for both the energy sector and industrial sectors such as steel, chemicals, paper, cement, ceramics, and other energy-intensive industries.
-Therefore, the Innovation Fund is primarily aimed at companies.
+This is a great opportunity both for the energy sector and for industrial sectors such as steel, chemicals, paper, cement, ceramics, and other energy-intensive industries.
+The Innovation Fund is therefore primarily aimed at companies.

 Who manages the Innovation Fund?

-The calls for projects for the INNOVATION FUND will be managed by INEA (Innovation and Networks Executive Agency), the same agency that manages programmes such as CEF – Connecting Europe Facility, or that manages the Energy or Transport demonstration projects in HORIZON 2020.
+The Innovation Fund calls for projects will be managed by INEA (Innovation and Networks Executive Agency), the same agency that manages programmes such as CEF – Connecting Europe Facility, or that manages the Energy or Transport demonstration projects in HORIZON 2020.

 INEA aims to make grant management easy and flexible, based on milestones and the degree of compliance with emission targets, unlike other programmes based on technical and economic justifications.